lyxal/100-Little-Keg-Exercises/Ex 4/Question.md

 I want you to write a program that:

 - Starts at the number 0, and:
-- For each number from 0 to 100:
+- For each number from 0 to 100 (inclusive):
 -   If the number is even, print the letter `E`
 -   Otherwise: print the number
+- Each number/letter is to be seperateed by a space

 You will need to know these things: